 Monday, March 24, 2025

 A king has no shortage of men to help him run his kingdom.
 Generals for the army, admirals for the navy, judges for the courts.
-Ministers to handle taxes, roads, bridges.
+Ministers to oversee the police, collect taxes, and build roads and bridges.
 Bureaucrats for things no one quite understands but are, apparently, very necessary.

-But among them, there is one man unlike the rest—the king’s special counsel.
-He holds no army, collects no taxes, builds no roads.
-He has only his wits and his words, and, due to his wisdom and insight, the king listens to him.
+But among them, there is one man unlike the rest: the king’s special counsel.
+He commands no army, collects no taxes, and builds no roads.
+He has only his wits and his words, and due to his wisdom and loyalty, the king listens to him.

-There are two key differences between the counsel and the other ministers.
+There are two key differences between the king’s counsel and his other ministers.

 Moses’ Simple White Cloak

 God commanded Moses to prepare garments of splendor for his brother Aaron, the High Priest.
-“You shall make holy garments for your brother Aaron, for honor and glory” (Exodus 28:2).
-Every detail was a reflection of the sanctity of his role.
+Every detail reflected the sanctity of his role.

-And Moses?
-When he himself served as priest during the seven days of Aaron’s dedication, what did he wear?
-The Sages tell us (Ta’anit 11b): a simple white cloak.
+But Moses?
+When he served as priest during the seven days of Aaron’s dedication, what did he wear?
+The Sages tell us: a simple white cloak.
 No embroidery.
 No gold.
 Not even a hem.

 A High Priest without his priestly robes cannot perform his service.
 So why, when Moses stood before God, did he dress as if he were no different from anyone else?